bohanhou14/CLERC/README.md

 # Official Repo for CLERC: A Dataset for Legal Case Retrieval and Retrieval-Augmented Analysis Generation

 ## Introduction
-This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation built on Caselaw Access Project (CAP) (kudos to https://case.law !).
+This repo supports the development of CLERC, a dataset for legal case retrieval and retrieval-augmented analysis generation built on Caselaw Access Project ([CAP])(https://case.law).
 Feel free to read our paper at: https://arxiv.org/pdf/2406.17186

 **You can also find our data stored at https://huggingface.co/datasets/jhu-clsp/CLERC/**